haraldtv/input-library/README.md

 # input-library
-Basic input library in c for use in personal projects
+Basic input library in c for use in personal projects.
+Not for production use!
+Input functions are not properly tested for all input.